Trusted by at least 5 differents companies

 I then joined a marketing agency, Altavia ACT, specialized in big retailers (Carrefour, Tom & Co, Metro, Badoit, etc...).
 On top of creating different kind of websites for them I also took over the whole releasing pipeline.
 When I joined they had a single server with over 150 websites.
 When I left they had a single Digital Ocean instance per site with automated provisioning and deployment thanks to a series of Ansible and bash scripts which slowly migrated to Laravel Forge.

-I worked for 2 years for (hotel?) trivago.
+I worked for for (hotel?) trivago.
 I was involved in the development of a marketplace platform where independent hoteliers would be able to buy and use tools/apps to manage their properties on trivago: trivago Business Studio.
 Most of my days were spent on maintaining the code base, refactor aging APIs and work on the payment and subscription manager.

 Some things are more important than others